-Nils Sveje of Inoda + Sveje working at Phantom Hands, Bangalore
+Image caption: Nils Sveje of INODA+SVEJE working at Phantom Hands studio in Bangalore.

-A journal on the making of the Muṅgāru Gallery Chair and the process that went into prototyping and our first collaborative product with designers INODA+SVEJE.
+A journal on the making of the Muṅgāru Gallery Chair and the process that went into Phantom Hands' first collaborative project with designers INODA+SVEJE.

 I first came across the DC10 and DC09 chairs designed by INODA+SVEJE in 2016, in a furniture store in Belgium.
 I remember thinking that these are the most beautiful chairs I’ve seen in a long time - simple and minimal, yet quite complex in their construction.
 I looked up the pieces they had created in collaboration with Miyazaki chair factory and became fascinated with their work.

 I contacted them on Instagram (a sign of the times we live in!) and immediately got a reply from Kyoko Inoda (Nils Sveje is the other half of this Milan-based Japanese-Danish design duo).

 Soon after, in September 2016, I made a trip to Milan and met them in their studio to explore the idea of creating a collection with us.
 My brief was that the collection should be inspired by the legacy of Chandigarh furniture designed by Pierre Jeanneret and others, but must not be too nostalgic or overly derivative.
 We should be able to produce the designs by hand, exactly as we do for the Chandigarh re-editions.
 Kyoko and Nils loved the idea and immediately agreed.